Maintaining Your Aid

 - Personal tragedy

-- Other circumstances beyond your control that prevented you from meeting the minimum standards
+- Other circumstances beyond your control

-You may also appeal if you have exceeded the maximum time frame by providing an explanation and a description of your plan for graduation.
+- You may also appeal if you have exceeded the maximum time frame by providing an explanation and a description of your plan for graduation

 Appeal Procedure

-To appeal a SAP decision, you must submit your request in writing using the Satisfactory Academic Progress Appeal form, which is accessible through the myEFSC Portal in the Financial Aid Forms & Upload section.
+To appeal an SAP decision, you must submit your request in writing using the Satisfactory Academic Progress Appeal form, which is accessible through the myEFSC Portal in the Financial Aid Forms & Upload section.

 Your appeal must clearly state: